douglasteeple/AE0732/README.md

 ## Sample Results

-The image test4.jpg gave best results with a kernel size of 31.
+The image test4.jpg gave best results with MedianBlur and a kernel size of 31.

 ./ImageAnalysisService AeolusTestImages/test4.jpg 2200 600